Ry-F3/Oku/README.md

 * Stack Overflow post: "Adding numbers in a for loop in JavaScript" on Stack Overflow.
 Retrieved from: https://stackoverflow.com/questions/11686724/adding-numbers-in-for-loop-javascript

 * YouTube video tutorial: "JavaScript Event Listeners on Dynamically Created Elements" by The Net Ninja.
 Retrieved from: https://www.youtube.com/watch?v=m3StLl-H4CY

+* Code Prime blog: "Javascript synatax and steps followed to enable the use of an API within the navbar."
+Retrieved from: https://blog.codeprime.club/2022/02/how-to-show-live-price-of-cryptocurrency-coin.html

 Please note that these resources were used for learning and reference purposes during the development of the project, with the exception of the scroll bar and the column template where I copied and pasted the webkit code.